Q&A with Teresa Snider

 Teresa Snider is co-chair of the firm's Reinsurance Litigation and Arbitration Practice Group.
-She focuses her practice on matters related to coverage and allocation, treaty interpretation, late notice, bad faith, misrepresentation and nondisclosure allegations, claim handling, actuarial standards for calculating IBNR, and agency issues.
+She focuses her practice on matters related to coverage and allocation, treaty interpretation, late notice, bad faith, misrepresentation and nondisclosure allegations, claim handling, insolvencies, and agency issues.

 What advice would you give to women just starting out at a law firm?
 What are some important first steps they can take to lay the groundwork for a successful career?

-All lawyers need to understand their role is not just to understand the legal aspects of a project, but also to figure out what their client wants to achieve and how best to achieve it.
-Remember that you have internal clients at the law firm in addition to the external clients.
+All lawyers need to understand their role encompasses more than the legal aspects of a project.
+As well as mastering the legal side of your work, you need to figure out what your client wants to achieve and how best to achieve it.
+You should keep in mind that you have internal clients at the law firm in addition to the external clients.
 Think beyond the four corners of the project you have been assigned in order to understand how to add value to the matter.
 Consider the purpose of the assignment and how it fits into the bigger picture.
 Don’t be afraid to ask questions or to discuss your ideas with other attorneys.
 Communicating and collaborating with other lawyers is often the key to achieving a successful result.
 Be prepared.
 Look for mentors and for role models both inside and outside of the law firm.

-What in one of the biggest issues that women lawyers face?
+What is one of the biggest issues that women lawyers face?

-Tell us about your favorite thing to do outside of work.
+Tell us about your favorite things to do outside of work.

 Complete the sentence: “If I wasn’t an attorney, I would be a…”